indrareddy12/SweetyPlaylist/README.md

 # SweetyPlaylist
-Songs to listen to once and never get out of your head to auther- Lohith
+Songs to listen to once and never get out of your head to. auther- Lohith